quarkly/elements/docs/button.md

 # Button

-Buttons are interactive elements used to get an action.
-They usually contain text, but may contain icons, or both.
-Buttons can be a part of a composite element, e. g. form or card.
+Buttons are interactive elements used to get a desired action.
+They usually contain text, but may as well contain an icon, or both.
+A button can be a part of a composite element, e. g. a form or card.

 <img alt="button " src="src/button.png" width="800px">